 The honour is presented on behalf of His Majesty The King by the Governor General of Canada in a ceremony held each year.
-Nominations are received by the Canadian Association of Chiefs of Police and vetted by Regional Committees before being considered by the National Advisory Committee, which makes recommendations to the Governor General through the Principal Commander of the Order.
+Nominations are received by the Canadian Association of Chiefs of Police and vetted by Regional Committees before being considered by the National Advisory Committee, which makes recommendations to the Governor General.